 Aphra Shemza is a new media artist exploring the impact and legacy of technology in our world.
 As an artist and activist, her work sparks conversation and seeks to find solutions for sustainable creative practice.
 Shemza works predominantly with abstraction, interactivity and light.
 She uses traditional sculpting techniques, working with wood and plastic, combining them with the latest technology to create her work.

-Taking her two core materials wood and plastic, Shemza will participate in a number of workshops designed to teach her the skills she needs to work with sustainable hardwood and build her own plastic recycling machines, creating new materials from waste products.
-Through the workshops, she will learn invaluable skills that will not only help her to make new work but also new ways of generating materials to sustain her practice for years to come.
+Taking her two core materials of wood and plastic, Shemza participated in a number of workshops designed to teach her the skills she needs to work with sustainable hardwood and build her own plastic recycling machines, creating new materials from waste products.
+Through the workshops, she learnt invaluable skills which she not only used to create a series of new work but also created new ways of generating materials to sustain her practice for years to come.

-Her research and personal experience will be well documented to ignite conversations across academic and community platforms in the new media art industry.
-The project not only benefits her own artistic practice but through the use of resource sharing and peer networks she will open up her research to the global artistic community using her website ARTOLOGY as a peer tool for inspiring other creatives to become more sustainable in their own practices.
+Her research and personal experience was well documented to ignite conversations across academic and community platforms in the new media art industry.
+The project not only benefitted her own artistic practice but through the use of resource sharing and peer networks she opened up her research to the global artistic community using her website ARTOLOGY as a peer tool for inspiring other creatives to become more sustainable in their own practices.